richardanaya/feather_nrf52832/README.md

 This project is the most minimal blinking example I could coble together.
 Check out the `Makefile` for the commands that make it happen.

+* only depends on one python library for interacting with the device
+* has instruction for how to burn a bootloader

 # License

 This project is licensed under either of